 They are compatible only with the new design from Gwenaelle Abeille at Soleil.
-See Java servers org.tango.myobject.MyObject.java Containing created class java code. org.tango.myobject.
-Containing created java code for dynamic attribute class MyDynamicAttribute.java if any.
+See Java servers org.tango.myobject.MyObject.java Containing created class java code. org.tango.myobject.MyDynamicAttribute.
+Containing created java code for dynamic attribute class if java any.